 - Students entering the graduate program must have already acquired working knowledge of one foreign language, defined for purposes of this requirement as knowledge equivalent or superior to that acquired in 2 years (4 semesters or 6 quarters) of formal university study.

-- Prior to being admitted to candidacy for the PhD, students must have completed one course in the structure of a language, either LIN 6571 Structure of [a Specific Language] or LIN 6165 Field Methods.
+- Students must complete one course in the structure of a language, either LIN 6571 Structure of [a Specific Language] or LIN 6165 Field Methods.
 Students may not satisfy this requirement by taking the Structure of a Language course in a language of which they are a native speaker.
 They may, however, count such a course toward their general electives.

 Non-native English speaking students cannot use English to satisfy any language requirement as English is the language of instruction.
-They can use their native language, however, to satisfy the first or third requirement.
+They can use their native language, however, to satisfy the first requirement.